MichaelRoth42/Juicy-Blog-Stuff/AccessabilityByDesign.md

 **Level 3: Structures**

 **Level 2: Patterns and Trends**
-For example: use of accessibility tracker without even thinking about, like the spell check.
-Using alternative text for pictures
+To create inclusive design, Microsoft's built-in accessibility tools (e.g. accessability Checker, descriptive text for pictures, etc) are known and used by all employees without thinking twice about it.

 **Level 1: Events**
-People use a design that is accessible by a broad range of people, regardless their state.
+People create a design that is accessible by a broad range of people, regardless their state.

-**Text blocks and things to include?**
-Iceberg model
+##Conclusion
-The first step in breaking down exclusionary design principles is recognizing that they exist.
-When recognition occurs, progress is possible.
+The first step of using accessible design is to recognize that there is a need to.
+Period.
-Exclusion often happens unintentionally.
-Inclusion is a crucial element in how we design anything in the business context: Power Point slides, apps, articles, reports and many more.
+Once there is realization, progress can occur, because exclusion often happens unintentionally.
+Exclusive design affets far more people than meets the eye and the effort to change it is actaully small.
+To make it easier for people to feel included and contribute to our efforts, especially in the workplace, thinking about accessability is an important first step.